magento/devdocs/guides/v2.0/design-styleguide/content-voice-tone/content-voice-tone.md

   Yes – Avoid negative constructions.
 </div>

 Active voice uses the subject-verb-object construction.
 When you describe an action, start the sentence with the actor – usually the user.
-Active-voice sentences clarify who is performing an action and they are easier to understand than passive-voice sentences.
+Active-voice sentences clarify who is performing an action, and they're easier to understand than passive-voice sentences.

 Passive voice identifies the recipient (not the source) of the action as the subject of the verb.
 This is more complicated and less engaging.

 Zombie test: If you can put the words “by zombies” after a subject and verb, you’re using passive voice.
 Example: “Magento is used (by zombies)”

 <div class="bs-callout bs-callout-tip" markdown="1">
-  **No** – “The store address is used to calculate …”
+  **No** – “The store address is used to calculate ...”

   Yes – “The system uses the store address to calculate ...”
 </div>